-Faster Rate of Initial Fluid Resuscitation in Severe Acute Pancreatitis Diminishes In-Hospital MortalityGardner T.B.a, c · Vege S.S. · Chari S.T. · Petersen B.T. · Topazian M.D. · Clain J.E. · Pearson R.K. · Levy M.J. · Sarr M.G.b
+Faster Rate of Initial Fluid Resuscitation in Severe Acute Pancreatitis Diminishes In-Hospital MortalityGardner T.B.a, c · Vege S.S.a · Chari S.T.a · Petersen B.T.a · Topazian M.D.a · Clain J.E.a · Pearson R.K.a · Levy M.J.a · Sarr M.G.b

 aMiles and Shirley Fiterman Center for Digestive Diseases, and bDepartment of General Surgery, Mayo Clinic Rochester, Rochester, Minn., and cSection of Gastroenterology and Hepatology, Dartmouth-Hitchcock Medical Center, Lebanon, N.H., USA

 - Buy Cloud Access for unlimited viewing via different devices

 - Printing and saving restrictions apply

 Rental: USD 8.50

 Cloud: USD 20.00